2018 GMC Acadia Review

 But!!!
 Surprise, Surprise!!
 When I pushed the start button on this technology-laden vehicle, not only did it greet me with a wonderful purr, the seats started to warm my butt, making the beginning of the day much more tolerable.
 I admit to hating the cold.
 That’s one reason I left my native Minnesota the very day I graduated.
 Yes, I did stop off a few years in New York City for a stint with the New York Daily News (if you can make it there, you can make it anywhere!), but as the old saying goes, I eventually got to Texas as soon as I could.

 No thought has ever crossed my mind about leaving – but, it sure might have this past week if not for the 2018 GMC Acadia.
-I did not even make it out of the driveway before feeling the heat pulsing through my body.
+I didn’t even make it out of the driveway before feeling the heat pulsing through my body.

 Yes, there is a lot more to like about the Acadia.
 I did mention technology laden, right?
 There is Apple CarPlay, an eight inch infotainment screen, a wi-fi hotspot, GM’s very important teen driver control system, power programmable liftgate, traction-select (important for my test time in that there were icy roads all over the metroplex), and remote vehicle start.
 Ah, so much to enjoy.
 I’d be lost without side-and-rear-traffic alerts, lane-keeping alerts, automatic braking, and a follow-distance indicator.